cabscabscabs/tcpo_thesis/README.md

 Simply open [Lovable](https://lovable.dev/projects/8da29973-edc9-4d08-85b7-d8b3bfdf86a2) and click on Share -> Publish.

+## How can I deploy this project with Docker?

+This project includes Docker support for easy deployment.
+See [DOCKER_INSTRUCTIONS.md](DOCKER_INSTRUCTIONS.md) for detailed instructions on how to build and run the application with Docker.
+If you encounter issues, refer to [DOCKER_TROUBLESHOOTING.md](DOCKER_TROUBLESHOOTING.md) for troubleshooting common Windows Docker problems.

 ## Can I connect a custom domain to my Lovable project?

 Yes, you can!